SirFaria/Faria-ReadingList/README.md

 ## 💻 Projeto

-Um app onde você pode criar sua lista de leitura.\
+An app where you can create your own reading list.\

-Um simples app em react criado no 'React Context & Hooks Tutorial' do 'The Net Ninja'.
+A simple react app created in 'The Net Ninja: React Context & Hooks Tutorial'.